epri-dev/wisund/doc/pibuild.md

 # Building the software on the Raspberry Pi  {#pibuild}
-This page describes both the installation of the software on a Raspberry Pi if the installer has already been created, and also detailed instructions on how to build it from scratch on the Pi.
+This page describes compiling and installing this software on a Raspberry Pi from source.

-## Installing the software
+### Preparing the Pi

 First, obtain and install a Raspberry Pi image on a suitable microSD card.
 Instructions and download images are available via <https://www.raspberrypi.org/downloads/raspbian/>.